pluralsight/guides/draft/python/using-the-tierion-hash-api-with-python/article.md

 ## Authentication

+Tierion's Hash API uses a JSON Web Token as an access token for authentication.
+Every request must include a valid access token.

-#### To obtain your access token, submit your Tierion credentials to the token endpoint.
+##### To obtain your access token, submit your Tierion credentials to the token endpoint.

 https://hashapi.tierion.com/v1/auth/token